 The need to stay connected while working remotely on engineering projects has never been greater.
 The Product Design and Manufacturing Collection gives us secure collaboration within and outside your organization with a product called Fusion Team.
 If you have the Product Design and Manufacturing Collection, you already have access to Fusion Team.
-If you don’t have the collection, to minimize the impact of the coronavirus (COVID-19) and provide flexibility in our current work environment, Autodesk is also providing free commercial access to Fusion Team and many other cloud-based collaboration tools through Autodesk’s Extended Access Program.

 How to Access Fusion Team